-Bursting with the flavours of soy, chilli and garlic glaze, this Griddled Pak Choi Side Dish is a wonderful addition to many Chinese, Japanese and Korean Dishes!
+Bursting with the flavours of soy, chilli and garlic glaze, this Griddled Pak Choi Side Dish is a wonderful addition to a Chinese, Japanese and Korean main course!
 So if you are looking for a tasty sidekick to an Asian-style crispy chicken, sticky tofu or glazed fish, this pak choi recipe has your name written all over it!
 6 ingredients, 15 minutes and you have a side that is exciting in both the flavours and the textures!

 As an Amazon Associate I earn from qualifying purchases, at no extra cost for you!
 Thank you!